 In my opinion, the complex, bloated web is pushing modern web browser development toward one rendering engine, which is the one that Google maintains.
 The open web dies some more.
 It's easier for Google to push its version of the web when most users rely on Google's rendering engine.

-Since few orgs have the resources to create huge web browser applications that support the complex web, then it makes sense that the world's most popular web browser is aligned with one of the biggest tech companies in the world.
+Since few orgs have the resources to create huge web browsers that support the complex web, then it makes sense that the world's most popular web browser is aligned with one of the biggest tech companies in the world.

 If journalists and media orgs exploited the open web more, then maybe that would encourage users to start their own personal websites.
-And if people discussed feeds, feed readers, blogrolls, webrings, Webmentions, lightweight web design, etc., that could spread the open web to others.
+And if people discussed feeds, feed readers, blogrolls, webrings, Webmentions, lightweight web design, etc., that that could spread the open web to even more people.

 That slow growth would continue over a long time.
 People would learn that they can use the open web in addition to or as a replacement for social media.

-The open web and a simpler web would allow journalists, the media orgs, and the rest of us to break free of Big Tech's stranglehold grip on us.
+The open web and a simpler web would allow journalists, the media orgs, and the rest of us to break free of Big Tech's stranglehold grip.